kodlist/onesite/README.md

 1. Navigate to the following sample application: http://computer-database.herokuapp.com/computers
 2. Test CRUD operations.
-3. In this project work I have automated basic CRUD operation considering positive cases.
+3. In this project work I have automated basic CRUD operations, and considered only positive cases.

 What is Tested: